 “The joy of being able to compete again is what brought me to this race,” she said.
 “In fact, the Boney race was my first running race over 10 miles since the surgery.
 It has been a long process, and I never thought I would be able to do a race like Boney ever again.
 I am truly grateful.”

 Todd works as a third-grade school teacher in Calabasas, California, and said her plans for 2013 include several XTERRA events – both triathlon and trail runs.

 Anissa Faulkner of Ojai, California, placed second in 1:54:15, and Tara Kulikov from San Luis Obispo, California, was third in 1:57:31.

-The XTERRA Rocky Top Trail Run was the first of three races in the 2012-13 season for the XTERRA Tennessee Trail Run Series.
-The next race on the schedule is the XTERRA Power to the Tower Trail Run in April 2013.
-To register for the race or learn more about it, please visitwww.fleetfeetkingsport.com.
+The XTERRA Boney Mountain Trail Run was the fourth of seven races in the 2012-13 XTERRA SoCal Trail Run Series.
+The next race in the series will be the XTERRA Mission Gorge Trail Run on February 3.
+Please visit www.trailrace.com to register or learn more about the series.

-The XTERRA Tennessee Trail Run Series is open to runners of all ages and skill levels.
-In the 2012-13 season, there will be three races available for runners, with the courses ranging in length from 10 kilometers to 50 kilometers.
+The XTERRA SoCal Trail Run Series is open to runners of all ages and skill levels.
+In the 2012-13 season, there will be seven races available for runners, with the courses ranging in length from 5 kilometers to 22 kilometers.
 The top runners in every age group will receive points after each race that will count toward the overall series standings.
-At the conclusion of the series, each age-group champion will receive a free entry to represent Tennessee at the 2013 XTERRA Trail Run National Championship in Utah.
-Tennessee is one of 15 regions hosting an XTERRA Trail Run Series.
-The others are Alabama, Arizona, Northern California, Southern California, Colorado, Florida, Georgia, North Carolina, Pacific Northwest, Pocono, Puerto Rico, South Carolina and Texas.
+At the conclusion of the series, each age-group champion will receive a free entry to represent Southern California at the 2013 XTERRA Trail Run National Championship in Utah.
+SoCal is one of 15 regions hosting an XTERRA Trail Run Series.
+The others are Alabama, Arizona, Atlantic, Colorado, Florida, Georgia, North Carolina, Oregon, Pocono, Puerto Rico, South Carolina, Tennessee, Texas and Washington.